Diploma of Health Sciences

 This subject introduces students to the principals of academic integrity in the context of La Trobe University’s values and policy.
 Students learn what their responsibilities are in relation to maintaining ethical standards in all aspects of academic work and the potential ramifications for academic misconduct according to the Academic Integrity Policy.
 Activities and quizzes are provided, which are designed to develop and understanding of the concepts of cheating, plagiarism and collusion.
 Topics include an explaining of how the text-matching tool ‘Turnitin” is used at La Trobe, and where to get help and where to go to develop referencing skills.

-In this subject students will be introduced to the anatomical organisation of the body and the basics of cell structure and function.
+In this subject, students will be introduced to the anatomical organisation of the body and the basics of cell structure and function.
 The fundamentals of the nervous and endocrine systems will then be explored in the context of mechanisms of physiological control.
 This information will provide the foundation for the study of the major organ systems of the body, which include the respiratory, cardiovascular, renal, digestive, reproductive systems and metabolism.
 Underpinning these studies will be the concept of homeostasis and how it is maintained by integration of organ system functions.
+In addition, students are required to engage in guided, independent learning throughout the semester to extend their level of knowledge in the topic areas described above.

 This subject is an introduction to the use of research-based evidence in professional health care practice.
 Working in interprofessional teams and using a range of case scenarios, students will develop research skills in areas relevant to their field of practice.
 Through online activities and workshops, students will learn about the role of evidence-based practice in health.
 Areas of study include systematic approaches to acquiring evidence, critical appraisal of the literature, interpretation of research design, descriptive and inferential statistics and assessment of research outcomes.
 Students will learn how an evidence-based approach in health informs clinical practice.
 Students will develop research skills to determine the most appropriate intervention techniques for application in a given clinical population, while understanding the complex interaction between social, economic and environmental influences that contribute to sustainability thinking in health research.